We are now accepting 1 position for the upcoming 2021-2022 year!

 Faculty / AdminEmail this Contact

 Please note, the interview date is somewhat flexible.
-We will be interviewing at ACEP and on additional dates on the Stanford Campus as well.
+We will be hosting multiple interview dates via Zoom.

 |Project Name & Description||Details|

 |SEMI is collecting data on learning best practices from our train-the-trainer program, which enables graduates of our Myanmar emergency medicine diploma course to become instructors themselves.||Details|

 |SEMI is evaluating data from EMTs to determine how to improve EMT education, protocols, and reaching the most vulnerable patients in India.
 Multiple studies include obstetric emergencies, burns, chest pain, trauma, seizures, pediatric shortness of breath, stroke, among others.||Details|

 Neonatal Referral System

 |SEMI is working to improve neonatal IFTs for critically ill infants by conducting research to identify strengths and gaps in primary, secondary, and tertiary public hospitals in India.||Details|

 |SEMI is studying records of helpline calls and conducting in-person interviews to develop a clearer understanding of women's needs that will serve to strengthen and grow helpline services and technology in India.||Details|